 What is the capacity of the Daylite Cinch 15L?

-What’s the main limitation of this bag?
+What is the main limitation of this bag?

 What fits in the Daylite Cinch 15L?

-Is Daylite Cinch 15L worth the money?
+Is the Daylite Cinch 15L worth the money?

-Who should avoid this pack?
+Who should avoid this backpack?

 Should You Buy the Daylite Cinch 15L?